Aari Arujunan: Career

+He has played a significant role in Nenjuku Needhi (2022), alongside Udhayanidhi Stalin directed by Arunraja Kamaraj, the official remake of critically acclaimed Hindi film Article 15.
+His next venture was the science fiction film Ellaam Mela Irukuravan Paathuppan (2023).

+Aari Arjunan seen as the host in the reality show Vaa Thamizha Vaa.
+He has played in the legal drama series Good Wife.
+Aari Arjunan plays the protagonist in the psychological thriller, Fourth Floor (2026).

 Personal life

 Aari was born in Palani, Tamil Nadu.
-He married Nathiya, a UK-based HR professional of Sri Lankan origin, on 18 November 2015 and the couple has two children; a girl named Riya (b.
-2016) and a son, Ranatheeran (b.
-2023).
+He married Nathiya, a UK-based HR professional of Sri Lankan origin, on 18 November 2015 and the couple has two children; a girl named Riya (born 2016) and a son, Ranatheeran (born 2023).

-He is a body builder and fitness coach, who has mentored actors Cheran, Ameer, Sasikumar, Parthiban, Jiiva, Aadhi Pinisetty and more.
+He was a fitness coach before becoming actor.

 As a social activist, he has supported Tamil culture, language and agriculture.
 In 2018, he started a 'தமிழ் கையொப்பம்' (Tamil Signature) movement where he wanted all the Tamil people to sign documents in Tamil script.
 He holds the Guinness Book of World Records for most signatures on a whiteboard.
 He also holds the Guinness World Record for planting approximately 30,000 seedlings with 20,000 participants, in a 15-acre land, in collaboration with Sathyabama University.
-In 2017 he actively participated in Jallikattu protests held in Marina beach, Chennai.
-Aari Arjunan also broke record by garnering over 2.1 crore votes and emerging as the winner of Bigg Boss Tamil Season 4, the highest number of votes any winner has received in the series.
+In 2017, he actively participated in Jallikattu protests held in Marina beach, Chennai.